JacekDubikowski/build-your-own-framework/readme.md

 * `Iterable<? extends Completion> getCompletions(Element element, AnnotationMirror annotation, ExecutableElement member, String userText)`
     - The method provides completions for annotations.
 We are not going to use it.
 * `boolean process(Set<? extends TypeElement> annotations, RoundEnvironment roundEnv)` - All the work should be done here.
 The *annotations* parameter consists of all annotation interfaces that match the supported annotations.
-The * roundEnv* include information about the current round of processing.
+  The *roundEnv* includes information about the current round of processing.
 The return value tells the compiler if the processor claimed the annotations that would prevent subsequent processors from working on them or not and subsequent processors may work with them.

-Fortunately, the creator of the tool prepared for us *[AbstractProcessor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/AbstractProcessor.html)* to extends and simplify our job.
-However, the API of *AbstractProcessor* is just slightly different and provide some default implementations for the methods.
+Fortunately, the creator of the tool prepared for us *[AbstractProcessor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/AbstractProcessor.html)* to extend and simplify our job.
+However, the API of *AbstractProcessor* is just slightly different and provides some default implementations for the methods.

 Once your implementation is ready.
 You must somehow notify the compiler to use your processor.
 The `javac` has some flags for annotation processing but this is not the way you should work with it.
-To notify the compiler about processor, you have to specify its name in *META-INF/services/javax.annotation.processing.Processor* file.
+To notify the compiler about the processor, you have to specify its name in *META-INF/services/javax.annotation.processing.Processor* file.
 The name must be fully qualified and the file can contain more than one processor.
-The latter approch works with the build tools.
+The latter approach works with the build tools.
 No one builds their project using javac, right?

 ## Part 3 - Your own DI framework

-Note: The annotation processor is a flexible tool.
-The presented solution highly unlikely to be the only option.
+Note: An annotation processor is a flexible tool.
+The presented solution is highly unlikely to be the only option.

 Here comes the main dish of the repository.
 We are going to build our DI framework together.
-As the outcome we would like to see the below code to work.
+As the outcome, we would like to see the below code to work.

 ```java